On graphs with finite-time consensus and their use in gradient tracking: Numerical experiments

-and the weight matrix $W^\mathrm{(static)}$ is normalized to be doubly stochastic.
-(More discussion on the static variants of a sequence of (dynamic) graphs can be found in \citet{Bruijn1946ACP, NEURIPS2021_74e1ed8b, harary1988hypercube, Shi_2016}.)

-Figure~\ref{fig:fin-time-consensus} presents the simulation results.
-In Figure~\ref{fig:fin-time-consensus}, the topology sequences satisfying Definition~\ref{def:fin-time-cons} have a steep drop in the consensus error (see dashed lines), indicating the vanishing of the consensus error.
-For topologies that do not satisfy Definition~\ref{def:fin-time-cons}, we observe that the consensus error decreases asymptotically (at an exponential rate).
+The simulation results are presented in \Cref{fig:fin-time-consensus}, of which the setting and style closely follow \cite[Figure~4]{NEURIPS2021_74e1ed8b}.
+In \cref{fig:fin-time-consensus}, the graph sequences satisfying \cref{def:fin-time-cons} have a steep drop in the consensus error (see dashed lines), indicating the vanishing of the consensus error.
+In comparison, the consensus error for other graphs decreases asymptotically (at an exponential rate).

-\subsection{Gradient Tracking with Finite-Time Consensus Topologies}
+\subsection{Gradient tracking with finite-time consensus topologies}

-The simulation in Section~\ref{sec:exp-consensus} demonstrates the usefulness of some topology sequences in solving the average consensus problem in a few iterations.
-However, the benefits of using these topology sequences may not necessarily translate when we use decentralized optimization algorithms.
-In this section, we provide numerical evidence to verify the theoretical guarantees established in Section~\ref{sec:analysis} and to demonstrate the potential benefits of the finite-time consensus property in decentralized optimization algorithms.
+In this section, we provide numerical evidence to verify the theoretical guarantees established in \Cref{sec:analysis} and to demonstrate the potential benefits of the finite-time consensus property in decentralized optimization algorithms.
+More specifically, we apply GT-FT to solve the least squares problem with a nonconvex regularization term: